 On May 27, 2010, Public Utility District No. 1 of Douglas County, Washington (Douglas PUD) filed an application for a new license with the Federal Energy Regulatory Commission (FERC) for the Wells Hydroelectric Project (Project), FERC License No. 2149.
 On September 30, 2010, Washington State Department of Ecology (Ecology) received an application for a 401 certification from Douglas PUD, requested pursuant to the provisions of 33 USC §1341 (§401 of the Clean Water Act).
+On September 12, 2011, Douglas PUD withdrew its request and reapplied.
 This document is a response to that request, issued as an order, under the authority of RCW 90.48.